-The Ethics Review Committee (ERC) of the SSB has the primary responsibility for administering the SSB's Enforcement Policy for its Code of Ethics and making initial recommendations to the SSB Executive Committee relating to the Code's interpretation and application to particular situations.
-In particular, the ERC is responsible for reviewing and recommending determinations of possible violations of the Code by Covered Individuals and recommending actions by the SSB in response to such potential or actual violations.
-Such actions will be taken in accordance with the standards, principles and processes outlined in this Enforcement Policy.
+The ERC of the SSE has the primary responsibility for administering the SSE's Enforcement Policy for its Code of Ethics and making initial recommendations to the SSE Executive Committee relating to the Code's interpretation and application to particular situations.
+In particular, the ERC is responsible for reviewing and recommending determinations of possible violations of the Code by Covered Individuals and recommending actions by the SSE in response to such potential or actual violations.
+Such actions will be taken in accordance with the standards, principles, and processes outlined in this Enforcement Policy.

-In furtherance of upholding our mission, values and goals and promoting inclusion, excellence, and integrity in our field, the SSB Enforcement Policy and procedures described therein are designed to protect all Covered Individuals by evaluating and resolving complaints of Code of Ethics violations using processes and principles that are fair, ethical and transparent.
-While perceptions of fairness of outcomes may differ among individuals, the SSB strives to use processes that are sensitive to the burdens assumed by those who raise conduct concerns and to focus on the specific facts and circumstances of each situation; with an overarching aim of advancing an inclusive community at SSB and in the field.
+In furtherance of upholding our mission, values, and goals and promoting inclusion, excellence, and integrity in our field, the SSE Enforcement Policy and procedures described therein are designed to protect all Covered Individuals by evaluating and resolving complaints of Code of Ethics violations using processes and principles that are fair, ethical, and transparent.
+While perceptions of fairness of outcomes may differ among individuals, the SSE strives to use processes that are sensitive to the burdens assumed by those who raise conduct concerns and to focus on the specific facts and circumstances of each situation, with an overarching aim of advancing an inclusive community at SSE and in the field.

-SSB recognizes the longstanding inequities of barriers to participation of all people in the fields of evolution, ecology, and systematics, which undermines its excellence and integrity, as well as the quality of its contributions to society.
-Consequently, while we will not prejudge anyone and will be clear on that fact, the field's and many members' interests in SSB's mission, values and goals will be weighed more heavily than any individual's interests, where the two must be weighed in actions we take.
+SSE recognizes the longstanding inequities of barriers to participation of all people in the evolution field, which undermines its excellence and integrity, as well as the quality of its contributions to society.
+Consequently, while we will not prejudge anyone and will be clear on that fact, the field's and many members' interests in SSE's mission, values, and goals will be weighed more heavily than any individual's interests, where the two must be weighed in actions we take.
 Research demonstrates that those who experience harm are often fearful of the professional, educational, and relationship costs of complaining, indicating that a vast majority of complaints are likely true, even if they are difficult to prove in "one said, the other said" situations or where an accused is in a powerful position.
-Yet, not all complaints are true and SSB does not prejudge an accused and considers every situation's facts and circumstances.
+Yet, not all complaints are true and SSE does not prejudge an accused and considers every situation's facts and circumstances.
 Raising false, malicious, or groundless concerns or complaints violates the Code of Ethics.